Interview with Kim Halsey

 This is not going to work for someone who is pressured or guilted into it.
 If the courts, the church, the spouse or the boss says "You must, or else!" and that person resents the interference, they would not do well here.
 The desire to heal must come from within.

 We've all been in times of personal crisis at one point or another.
 Do yourself a favor and just hang out.
-Visit our Articles page in the meantime.
+Read a few of our Articles in the meantime.
 It is free and easy.
 This will really help you get primed for our work.
-When you're ready, call me at (509) 593-1686 and we'll get you started.
+When you're ready, call me at (509) 593-4989 and we'll get you started.
 (I'm in no rush and will be here when you need me.)

 Another type of person I won't work with (without exception) is the whiner or the chronic skeptic, as well as individuals who consistently make excuses for not getting their assignments done.
 If you are one of these people, I would ask that you not call and I hope you understand why.
 We'll probably just not work well together and I wouldn't want you to waste your time or money.
 Is that fair?